 The Simien Mountains in Ethiopia are a very popular destination for tourists.
 Travellers might miss out on the other popular destinations but nobody really wants to miss the chance of visiting these stunning mountains.
 The best thing about trekking in the Simien Mountains is that you can decide for yourself the number of days you would like to spend here.
 Tourists spend anywhere between 1-12 days in the Simiens.
 Usually, travellers prefer a 4 day trek and only hardcore mountain climbers go for a 12 day expedition.
-I could manage a 4 day trek in the mountains as I had just a month in Ethiopia, and I wanted to visit the Omo Valley Tribes in the south as well.
+For me, 4 days in the mountains were enough as I had rest of Ethiopia to explore within the 30 days I had in the country, and I wanted to visit the Omo Valley Tribes in the south as well.

 When you reach Gonder, you will be ambushed by several tour operators for treks to Simien Mountains.
 You will be quoted somewhere around $250 for a 4 day trek.
 This cost will cover everything – Ride from Gonder to the Entry point in Simien Mountains, mules to carry your backpacks, mule-men to guide the mules, mandatory scout, guide, your tents and sleeping bags, trained chefs carrying a lot of food and drinking water and a ride back to Gonder after your trek ends.
 A lot of people end up taking these tours as it avoids a lot of hassles.